thinkful-ei24/cameron-fullstack-capstone-client/README.md

 ## App Description

-This is an app that allows users to make predictions about who will get eliminated each week on the reality show The Bachelorette.
+This is an app that allows users to make predictions about who will get eliminated each week on the reality show <i>The Bachelorette</i>.

 - Users can create an account where they will submit their guesses about which contestants stay each week.

 - After they submit their predictions, they can see the results for each week.
-They will get points for each correct guess each week, with the points increasing as the week number increases.
+They will get points each week for each correct guess, with the points increasing as the week number increases.

 - Users will also be able to look at a leaderboard that shows the ranking of all users as of the current week.

-- The idea of this app is that the results will update after each episode of the show has aired.
+- The idea of this app is that the results will update each week after an episode of the show has aired.
 For demonstration purposes, all results are given as of week 8.
 Therefore, users will not have scores or feedback for weeks 9 or 10.

 ## Deployed App